9 Types of Lower Stomach Pain During Pregnancy Third Trimester.

 - Finally, the pain becomes severe and intense within hours or a day.

-- Passage of bloody show (bloody mucus from the vagina).
+- Passage of bloody show (bloody mucus).

 - A sense of continuous pelvic pressure.